turingschool/curriculum/tutorials/performance/caching.markdown

 ( Premise of Caching )

 Caching is an important concept in improving the performance of an application.
+There are various levels/types of caching:

+1. Caching page content - the HTML that is generated and sent to the browser
+ * Page Caching - caching the entire response of an individual page
+ * Fragment Caching - caching a subset of the page
+2. Data caching - data used in the controller or views

-Redis is a high performance, in-memory key-value data store.
-It can be saved to disk in order to offer persistence
+Redis is a high performance, in-memory key-value data store, and it can be saved to disk in order to offer persistence.

 ## `redis-store`

-( Basic Intro for Redis-Store)
+Redis-Store hooks into Rails's caching layer in order to provide `Redis` as the backend caching mechanism.

 ### Install